milesstoetzner/stoetzms-can2x/README.md

 ## Requirements

-We have the following requirements.
+`can2x` has the following requirements.

 - Linux
 - SocketCAN, thus, Git Bash and WSL are NOT supported